-After: Knowing that she wanted the bathroom to be bright and modern with classic elements and storage, Kristen posted her project on Sweeten and was matched with a general contractor.
+The new plan for the bathroom would be bright and modern with classic elements and storage.
 Because of building regulations, she wasn’t able to change the location of the plumbing, so the work was cosmetic only.
-Flash forward to the finished room…now, the crisp, light lavender-gray walls and tub paired with the black-and-white floor tile.
-A porcelain-tiled shower and Hollywood-glam mirror lighting brighten up the bathroom considerably.
+Flash forward to the finished room.
+The crisp, light walls and tub contrast with the black-and-white floor tile.
+A white marble porcelain tile shower with lighting reminiscent of Hollywood glamour brighten up the bathroom considerably.

 “I’m glad I chose porcelain over marble because it requires less upkeep,” said Kristen.
 She decided to pass on installing a vanity.
-This gives the illusion of more space—as does the stripe pattern on the floor tiles.
+Showing more floor gives the illusion of a larger space as does the linear pattern on the floor tile.
 A free-standing cabinet is part storage and part display.
-The overall feel of the space hits the modern yet classic style she was looking for.
+The overall look exhibits how small space bathrooms can carry strong design elements successfully.

 Having an organized list also allowed her contractor to make sure it was all compatible with the space.
 The contractor, she said, “helped incorporate eco-friendly elements into my renovation, telling me what to look for in a toilet, showerhead, and faucet.”

-Style finds: Floor tile: Cement Tile Shop.
+Floor tile: Cement Tile Shop.
 Battiscopa Renaissance Calacatta porcelain wall tile: AKDO.
 Shower and sink fixtures: Brizo.
 Pedestal sink: Signature Hardware.
-Toilet: Appliances Connection.
+Toto toilet: Appliances Connection.
 Lighting: Illuminate Vintage via Etsy.
 Hutch: Target.
 Medicine cabinet: Robern.
 Art: Neue Galerie.